elixir-webrtc/ex_webrtc/guides/introduction/forwarding.md

 in the Elixir WebRTC Github repo.
 Check it out and play with it!

 Now, you might be thinking that forwarding the media back to the same web browser does not seem very useful, and you're probably right!
-But thankfully, you can use the gained knowledge to build more complex app.
+But thankfully, you can use the gained knowledge to build more complex apps.

-In the next part of the tutorial we will learn how to actually do something with media data in the Elixir app.
+In the next part of the tutorial, we will learn how to actually do something with media data in the Elixir app.